hero background image

 Scheme title: Static vs dynamic pricing

-Compared to standard, rule-based bots which can only solve simple queries, AI chatbots powered by natural language processing also understand the context in which they operate and, above all, learn from experience, i.e. from previous interactions with other users.
-This enables chatbots to maintain a realistic conversation and completely replace humans in a variety of customer support tasks.
-For example, they can clarify available shipping options, ask questions to understand customer preferences, and offer coupons depending on their responses.
+Compared to rule-based bots which can only solve simple queries, chatbots powered by natural language processing and generative AI also understand the context in which they operate and, above all, learn from experience, i.e. from previous customer interactions.
+This enables conversational AI solutions to maintain realistic communication with clients and assist or replace humans in a variety of marketing, sales, or customer support tasks.
+For example, they can generate product catalogs, clarify available shipping options, ask questions to understand customer preferences, offer coupons depending on their responses, place orders, and create warranty repairs requests.

 Benefits

-Greater interactivity and non-stop support, superior customer retention
+Greater interactivity and non-stop support, superior customer satisfaction, improved customer retention

 Scheme title: How chatbots operate